Vallow-Daybell murders: Brandon Boudreaux case

 Also on June 6, Lori was briefly removed from the courtroom after failing to comply with the court's instructions and disregarding sustained objections.
 The judge threatened to revoke her self-representation.
 On June 9, Lori filed a motion to recuse Chief Judge Jennifer Green, who had denied her multiple motions to recuse Judge Beresky.
-She also filed a motion to "dismiss abuse of discretion".
+She also filed a motion to "dismiss abuse of discretion."
 Both were denied.

-The Jeep's rear tire had been removed to allow the shootist to aim at Boudreaux.
+The rear tire of the Jeep used in the shooting had been removed to allow the shooter to aim at Boudreaux.
 Prosecutors showed video footage of Lori, Alex and Chad putting a tire into the storage locker that Lori rented in Rexburg.

 Once again, Lori did not testify in her defense or call witnesses.
 She instead tried to cast doubt on nearly every piece of evidence, also suggesting that data could have been tampered with.
 In a tearful closing argument, she said that there was no evidence against her, that she was the victim of a vendetta by Boudreaux who blamed her for the failure of his marriage and had been working for six years with law enforcement to get to her, and that it was time for healing.
 The prosecution summed up the evidence of a conspiracy between Lori, Chad, Alex and Melani.
 Lori again asked to be acquitted outside the presence of the jury, claiming that the presented evidence was insufficient to prove her guilt.
 The judge ruled against her, considering that the prosecution had presented a compelling case.

 On June 12, Lori was found guilty of conspiring to murder Brandon Boudreaux, after the jury had deliberated for less than 30 minutes.
-Brandon Boudreaux, standing with Kay Woodcock and Colby Ryan, stated that though facing Lori at the trial had been difficult for him, he had owed it to Charles, Tylee, J.J. and Tammy to speak, "because [he] could".
+Brandon Boudreaux, standing with Kay Woodcock and Colby Ryan, stated that though facing Lori at the trial had been difficult for him, he had owed it to Charles, Tylee, J.J. and Tammy to speak, "because [he] could."

 On June 25, Lori filed a motion requesting a new trial, citing her own health condition during the trial and lack of impartiality by the court.
-On June 26, she granted an interview to East Idaho News: she said that she still loved Chad, reaffirmed her innocence and predicted that she and Chad would be exonerated.
+On June 26, she granted an interview to East Idaho News, in which she said that she still loved Chad, reaffirmed her innocence, and predicted that she and Chad would be exonerated.
 Her motion asking for a new trial was denied on July 22.